temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="python">

-In the Temporal Python SDK programming model, Workflows are defined as classes and are run in a [sandboxed-environment](../concepts/what-is-a-python-sandbox).
+In the Temporal Python SDK programming model, Workflows are defined as classes and are run in a [sandbox environment](/kb/python-sandbox-environment).

 Specify the [`@workflow.defn`](https://python.temporal.io/temporalio.workflow.html#defn) decorator on the Workflow class to identify a Workflow.